san-sei/documents/content/en/docs/administration/enrollment.md

 ---

 When signed in to the administration panel, you are able to manage users and security keys from this section.
 The first step is to add a single user or import users in bulk from Azure AD or a CSV file.
-In case of adding them one by one, you can assign a security key to the user at the same time
+In case of adding them one by one, you can assign a security key to the user at the same time.

 <p align="center">
     <img src="/images/vendor/Panel/users&securitykeys.png">
 </p>

 ## Add single user

-From the action button at the top left, choose “New User -> Add a user” to open the wizard below.
+At the top left, choose “New User -> Add a user” to open the wizard below.

 Enter the user’s information and click Next.